camunda/camunda-docs/docs/components/connectors/custom-built-connectors/connector-sdk.md

 If the Connector handles exceptional cases, it can use any exception to express technical errors.
 If a technical error should be associated with a specific error code, the Connector can throw a `ConnectorException` and define a `code` as shown in **(4)**.
-We recommend to document the list of error codes as part of the Connector's API.
-Users can build on those codes by creating [BPMN Errors](../use-connectors.md#bpmn-errors) in their Connector configurations.
+We recommend documenting the list of error codes as part of the Connector's API.
+Users can build on those codes by creating [BPMN errors](../use-connectors.md#bpmn-errors) in their Connector configurations.

 If the Connector has a result to return, it can create a new result data object and set its properties as shown in **(5)**.